What to Know About Private Well Water

 Utilizing a private well for a home’s water supply is a very common practice for homeowners living outside the city limits, where a municipal water supply is not available.
 There are still some considerations to be made when deciding to use a private well.
 Whether you’re about to buy a home with a private well or you’re thinking about your current private well’s impact on your water, here’s what you need to know.

-What is Private Well Water, and How Does it Work in a Home?
+What Is Private Well Water, and How Does it Work in a Home?

 Private well water is groundwater that’s pulled from a below-ground aquifer—a layer of porous rock or sediment that’s been saturated with water.
 For a private well to work, it must reach an aquifer and use water pumps to bring that water into the home.